MichaelKaaden/dockerized-app/README.md

 # Dockerizing an Angular app

-## A Little HowTo

-Dockerizing an Angular app isn't difficult.
+Dockerizing an Angular app is quite easy.
+I will show you how to do that in this document's first part.

-What is difficult is making the container configurable from `docker-compose`.
-That's what all the Settings, SettingsService, and SettingsInitializerService classes are about.
-The app needs the settings when it's launching, but the settings are retrieved via an HTTP call, which is asynchronous.
-Angular introduced the concept of an `APP_INITIALIZER` for that.
-I won't go into detail here, please look it up for yourself.
-It launches the app as soon as the initializer has resolved, i. e. the settings have been loaded from the `assets/settings.json` file.
+It gets a litte bit more complicated to follow Docker's "Build once, run anywhere" motto.
+The document's second part will show you a possible solution to this challenge.

+I won't explain any Docker concepts here.
+I'm sure you'll easily be able to find a documentation or tutorial fitting your needs.

+## Part I: The Simple Case

+To run an Angular app inside a Docker container without further configuration from the outside, you don't have to change any code in your app.
+All you've got to do is to add some files and edit them to match your app's name and the target environment's port the app should listen to.

 ### Files To Add

-In preparation, add the following files:
+Add the following two files:

--   Create an `nginx` directory and put the following `default.conf` file inside.
-As you can see, it lets the nginx server listen on the internal port 80.
+-   Create an `nginx` directory and put a `default.conf` file inside:

     ```nginx
     client_max_body_size 0;